Need to know

 Kim Gilmour, CHOICE household expert

-"We assess all models in our labs against the most current Australian safety standard for portable cots.
+"We assess all models in our labs against a voluntary Australian safety standard for portable cots which goes above and beyond mandatory requirements.
 But there are still many models failing to even meet the minimum mandatory requirements, such as mattress firmness," says Kim.

 Find out the portable cots to avoid buying.